Sheeo/Patch-Z/README.md

  - Factory rolloff time normalized for engineers
-	-All Land Factories are already completely identical -T1 Cybran/UEF and Aeon/Seraphim Air are pairs, with the aliens being faster -Sera/Aeon Airfacs = All Landfacs

-	-UEF Air Factories have been fixed to the same speed as all Land.
-However, the Cybran Air Factory refuses to get much faster despite a hugely increased animation rate and a tick-by-tick rolloff check.
+	-All Land Factories are already completely identical -All Air Factories are now fixed to be the same as Land.
+There is visual clipping for the UEF T3, so a buff for a temporary speed boost to get them out faster should be good.
+Animation is not affected by this (I bypassed it for the T3 only).

  - *Increase T2 factory upgrade cost by 5-20%*
  - Make T3 Arty a useful unit, if you only have one, check values, check if the reason it is useless is that it can’t break t2 shields, remove adjacency or rework it (add e cost for shots & pg lower it OR make pg lower rate of fire, e storage increase dmg i.e.)